logo

 • Sudden Realization: The process begins when you suddenly become aware of the time constraint.

-• Planning: This involves mentally calculating how best to accomplish tasks within available timeframe.
+• Planning: This involves mentally calculating how best to accomplish tasks within the available timeframe.

 • Action: Fueled by urgency, your body responds by increasing its pace as dictated by your brain.